Education 16 April 2021

 What is advance care planning?

-Advance Care Planning is planning ahead for future healthcare decisions if a sudden or unexpected event left you unable to communicate or make your own decisions and others would need to make decisions for you.
+Advance care planning is planning ahead for future healthcare decisions if a sudden or unexpected event were to leave you unable to communicate or make your own decisions and others would need to make decisions for you.

 What is an advance healthcare directive?